jacg/petalo/README.md

   Use a different voxel resolution (`-n 50,50,50`)

-By default the resulting images will be written to the `mlem_outputs` and `cmlem_outputs` directories.
+By default the resulting images will be written to the `data/out/mlem` and `data/out/cmlem` directories.

 To see all CLI options: `cargo run --bin mlem --release -- --help`